In this article, we will examine how to setup Ubuntu 17.10 / 18.04 / 18.10 / 19.04 on a virtual machine on vSphere ESXi 6.7U2.

 Change the option in the place where you added the ISO file as follows.

-Once you have installed Ubuntu on VMware ESxi, open the Terminal on your desktop and switch to Root access to install VMware Tools.
+Once you have installed Linux operating system, open the Terminal on your desktop and switch to Root access to install VMware Tools.
 Next, follow the steps below to install VMware Tools.

-To install VMware Tools on the Ubuntu virtual machine, execute the following command.
+To install VMware Tools in the Ubuntu virtual machine, execute the following command.

 apt-get install open-vm-tools-desktop -y

 After installing VMware Tools, restart the virtual machine and do a Full Screen.
-If the virtual machine is not running in full-screen mode, close the virtual machine and proceed to the next step.
+If the virtual machine is not running in full-screen mode, close the VM and proceed to the next step.

-Once you restart the virtual machine, you can use full-screen mode.
+Once you restart the Linux machine, you can use full-screen mode.

 You can check the Ubuntu operating system version in Settings / About.

-In this article, we have installed Ubuntu on VMware ESXi 6.7/6.5 running on VMware Workstation 14 Pro.
-And finally, we have installed VMware Tools for the Ubuntu virtual machine.
+In this article, we have installed Ubuntu in vSphere 6.7U2 running in VMware Workstation 14 Pro.
+And finally, we have installed VMware Tools for the Ubuntu machine.
 Thanks for following us!